 In 2018, in a study of more localized treatment, researchers administered a synthetic CBD gel in either 250-milligram or 500-milligram doses daily or a placebo to patients with knee pain due to osteoarthritis.
 Patients also stopped taking any other anti-inflammatory medications or painkillers, with the exception of acetaminophen, before and during the study period.

 The results were interesting, although not entirely conclusive.
 On one hand, those treated with CBD did not experience much change in pain when compared with placebo patients.
-On the other hand, there were statistically significant differences between the group receiving the 250-milligram dose and the placebo group when measuring the average weekly improvement of their worst pain levels and their WOMAC (Western Ontario and McMaster Universities Arthritis Index) physical function rating.
+On the other hand, statistically significant differences between the group receiving the 250-milligram dose and the placebo group were observed.
 Additionally, men seemed to benefit from CBD more significantly than women in this test.